dtzxporter/cast/README.md

   - `pt` Point Constraint, which applies to translations.
   - `or` Orient Constraint, which applies to rotations.
   - `sc` Scale Constraint, which applies to scales.
+- Maintain offset should default to `False` when not specified.
+- Skip X, Skip Y, and Skip Z should default to `False` when not specified and refer to ignoring that axis in the constraint.

 ### Material:
 <table>